mateuszbilicz/ngx-windows/README.md

 - [X] Search for unused imports after rewrite of services and fix them
 - [X] Add example bar with active&minimized windows
-- [ ] Readme API NgwWindowControllerService section - info about child services and its subjects that can be used to handle placement, state and config changes
+- [X] Readme API NgwWindowControllerService section - info about child services and its subjects that can be used to handle placement, state and config changes
-- [ ] Create some example layout inside TestAppComponent
-- [ ] Add example with lazy-loading and loading screen on window
 - [ ] Write tests
 - [ ] Complete README.md
 - [ ] Make `projects/ngx-windows` separated library for easy installation and minimal package size